-We offer a large range of services for our breeders and we can help you if you are a first time breeder or if you have been producing litters of kittens or puppies for many years.
+We can offer a large range of services for our breeders and can help you if you’re a first-time breeder or if you have been producing litters of kittens or puppies for many years.

 We provide the following services to your pet: